GizzaProgger/simpleBurger/README.md

     elem: '.menu'
   }
   ``
-Third: Init simpleBurger. new Burger(settings)
+3. Init simpleBurger. new Burger(settings)

-Full list of settings: windowSize - at what resolution of the window should replace the standard menu with Burgers
+Full list of settings:
+1. windowSize - at what resolution of the window should replace the standard menu with Burgers
-                       elem - class or ID of the menu you want to replace with a Burger srcImg - url burger icon
+2. elem - class or ID of the menu you want to replace with a Burger
+3. srcImg - url burger icon
-                       inElem - class or id the element in which you want to insert the icon Burger
+4. inElem - class or id the element in which you want to insert the icon Burger

 You can change styles burger menu in burger.css